 Despite that it had been many years since his parents had been murdered by a suicide bomber, he still thought about his father a great deal.
 In good moods, which they were for the most part, his thoughts were about all the good times.

 He may not have regretted this choice.
 Like his dad he knew there was no point in that, you learn from it and move on, but he did realize what a stupid decision it was.
-Adam was not well suited for an army career being extremely opinionated, and possessing a big mouth that he could never learn to keep shut.
+Adam was not well suited for an army career, being extremely opinionated and possessing a big mouth that he could never learn to keep shut.
 He got himself into trouble at every turn.
 Not that, at times, he hadn’t enjoyed some of it.
-He’d made lifelong friends and perhaps enemies and learnt skills that at that moment never thought he would need again.
+He’d made lifelong friends and perhaps enemies, and learnt skills that at that moment, he never thought he would need again.
 After six years, he left, knowing how pissed his dad would have been with him for wasting his talents, and he reapplied to Bath.

 Adam, his mood lightening a little, with memories of the two of them terrorising Bath for that year, went into the house.
 Dropping his soaking wet clothes on the hallway floor, he grabbed himself a protein shake and a handful of pain killers, stuck his feet up on the couch and clicked on the TV.

 By midnight, the pain had eased slightly.
-Dan still wasn’t home, which wasn’t unusual he’d probably turn up in the morning and be rather worse for wear.
+Dan still wasn’t home, which wasn’t unusual; he’d probably turn up in the morning and be rather worse for wear.
 Adam decided bed was the best option; maybe sleep would help, not that he slept at all in the end.
-The pain in his abs got worse as he thought,
+The pain in his abs got worse.

 And the pain rose in waves.

-Deciding to take the Pajero, as it was the most comfortable to drive and as it was an automatic he reckoned that he could manage to drive it despite his present doubled up stature.
-He pulled on a reasonably clean set of trackies, a hoodie and made his way gingerly down the stairs, making judicious use of the banister for support.
-Pausing at the front door, Adam thought,
+Deciding to take the Pajero, as it was the most comfortable to drive and as it was an automatic, he reckoned that he could manage to drive it despite his present doubled up stature.
+He pulled on a reasonably clean set of trackies and a hoodie, and made his way gingerly down the stairs, making judicious use of the banister for support.
+He paused at the door.

 After a once around the car park closest to the A&E, only to discover no empty spaces, there seemed to be only one thing to do, dump the car by the fence.
 If he got onto the grass, it wouldn’t block anyone in.
 Yes, he would get tickets, but they wouldn’t be able to tow it from there.
-So, in the words of the numerous coaches he had throughout the years, it was suck it up and get on with it.
+So, in the words of the numerous coaches he had throughout the years, it was time to “suck it up and get on with it”.

 Open the door, swing out your legs, fall over, grab the fence, pull yourself up and use it as support as far as the crossing.
 20 metres to go, hobble over the road, 10 metres to go and make the door.
 Done, now it should be easy.